bkconrad/wasabi/guide/getting-started.md

 layout: guide
 ---

 The following is a crash course in setting up Wasabi.
-If you already understand prototypal inheritance, it should be fairly intuitive.
+If you already understand prototypal inheritance and network game programming, it should be fairly intuitive.

 Adding A Class
 ---